The Parousia of the Son of Man

 A theological look at the book, Alcoholics Anonymous, edited by its co-founder, Bill Wilson, which launched the largest recovery movement in America and worldwide.
 This is not an attack piece, but a sympathetic understanding of where Wilson and early A.A. pioneers got many of their ideas.

 Frost offers a new, fresh translation from the Hebrew/Aramaic texts of Daniel as well as challenging Evangelical interpretations by utilizing creative reconstructions drawn from historical and present scholars.
-This book is on Kindle and can be purchased here.
+This book is no longer available on Kindle.
+It is being published in a hard edition by McGahan Publishing House (Tullahoma, TN).
+It’s new release date is September, 2021.

 This work is the bane of Full Preterists everywhere.
 As a former teacher, leader, and nationwide conference speaker in that persuasion, those still entrenched in it know who Samuel M. Frost is, and they know the damage this book has done.
 Acclaimed researcher and scholar Kenneth L. Gentry, Th.D., writes the Foreword.
 This can be purchased here.
 The American Vision Kindle publication can be found here.